valhuber/ApiLogicServer/README.md

 Preliminary version, *envisioned* to be used:
 ```
 virtualenv venv
+pip install ApiLogicServer
-pip install -r requireents.txt  -- from where??
+pip install -r requirements.txt  -- from where??
 ApiLogicServer <project_name>
 ```
 Creates a server project at <project_name>.